DBBDX/Puzzle-Swap-SpotPass-BOSS/README.md

 How to Install:

-You need to use the one that match with your Mii Plaza region
+Go to releases and download the file from the same region that your Mii Plaza

 Ensure StreetPass & SpotPass are enabled in Mii plaza